omrastogi/omrastogi/Readme.md

 # Hi there, I'm Om Rastogi 👋

-## I'm working as a Data Scientist
+## I'm working as a Senior Research Engineer

 - Jack of many
 - Mastering Machine Learning and Deep Learning